wpmetabox/docs/_docs/cloning-fields.md

 **Since version 4.5.4**, there're 2 additional parameters which allow you to use clone feature better:

 1. `max_clone`: limit the number of clones.
 Integer.
 Must be greater than 2.
 Optional.
-1. `sort_clone`: allow users to drag-and-drop sort clones.
+1. `sort_clone`: allow you to drag-and-drop sort clones.
 Boolean, `true` to enable sorting, `false` to disable.
 Default is `false`.
 See the following screenshot.

 ![drag and drop](https://i.imgur.com/RJBgw6m.png)